skoona/SknServices/README.md

 # SknService
-Rails Authorization and Authentication implementation using a non-MVC strategy.
+Rails Authorization and Authentication implementation using an alternate MVC strategy.

 # Introduction
 This is a Rails 5, Ruby 2.3 (JRuby capable), PostgreSQL Application which demonstrates Authentication and Authorization strategies.